 There seems to be a much more engrossing, more powerful story underneath the silly animation, gratuitous foul language, nudity, sexual content, confusing plot, and bizarre characters.
 Viewers, especially more intellectually and artistically inclined ones, may come to understand why the filmmakers applied animation to the original live action scenes.
 If they are honest, however, they will also conclude that, ultimately, the animation just doesn’t work.
 That’s too bad, because the original novel was a very personal, redemptive one for Philip K. Dick, who had problems battling drug addiction himself.
 In fact, before the end credits roll, the movie borrows Dick’s grieving epitaph for all the friends he lost through drug addiction, either through death or permanent brain damage.
 In the end, drugs cut Dick’s own life short.
 His life should be a stern warning to all of us.

+A SCANNER DARKLY is a filmed version of the famous anti-drug novel by Philip K. Dick.
+Regrettably, the filmmakers have decided to cover up the live-action performances with rotoscoped animation.
+In the story, set in Southern California, Keanu Reeves plays Fred, an undercover narcotics cop seven years in the future.
+Fred wears a human-looking suit that covers up his identity, even to his superior, who also wears a suit.
+Fred is really Bob Arctor, who, as Fred, is ordered to spy on himself and his friends.
+They all are addicted to Substance D, a powerful illegal drug that has enticed 80 percent of the population.
 Like Philip K. Dick's other stories, A SCANNER DARKLY plays like a quirky film noir.
 The animation flattens out the story as well as the expressions on the actors' faces.
 Like the novel, the movie has some Christian themes and biblical allusions reflecting Dick's attraction to Christianity.
 They occur, however, in the context of a mixed pagan worldview with strong foul language, explicit nudity and strong sexual elements.
 There is a much more engrossing, more powerful story underneath the movie's silly animation and immoral, pagan content.